When the weather's fine, a London beer garden is the perfect place to relax with a drink and soak up some sunshine.

 10. Tanner and Co.

 Head to Bermondsey Street and find Tanner and Co.'s stylish beer garden.
 Lose yourself in this unique London Bridge hideaway, decked out with wooden floors and cool furnishings creating a relaxing environment.

 South of the river

 Spend an afternoon on the large terraces at The Ship in Wandsworth, one of London's most picturesque outdoor drinking spots.
 Overlooking the river Thames, this beer garden has an outdoor bar, a barbecue, a pergola and private booths to book in advance.

 13. The Magic Garden

 Experience the unusual at Battersea pub The Magic Garden.
 This hangout aimed at festival-goers, music-lovers and foodies hosts regular live bands and DJs.
 Part covered by canvas evoking the festival spirit, its garden is the perfect place to unwind alongside like-minded locals.

-Sip on locally brewed beer or sample the house bitter at south London's popular pub, The Rye.
+Sip on locally brewed beer or sample the house bitter at south London's popular pub, The Angel Oak.
 Secure a picnic bench or courtyard table and enjoy the summer sunshine right up until it sets, because this Peckham beer garden follows the sun's daily path.

 Head to sunny Clapham where you'll find The Avalon's huge beer garden at the rear of the pub.
 Open during the summer months, this green oasis has a beautiful terrace and plenty of seating.
 There's also a barbecue grill to enjoy at the weekend.